15 Games like Animal Crossing that are so wholesome it hurts

 Platform(s): PC, Xbox One, PS4

-The Sims is the classic life sim, and there’s a lot to love about it.
-If you enjoyed designing the perfect homes for all your favorite animal pals in the Happy Home Paradise DLC or Happy Home Designer, creating homes in The Sims 4 takes that to the next level with some very satisfying and intuitive home building tools.
-Instead of having neighbors who are elephants with teapot-shaped heads or camo alligators, you have human-like sims.
-You’re not in debt to start off with, but you can be if you don’t send your sim to work and avoid using the classic money cheat (we all do it); it’s entirely up to you.
+The Sims and Animal Crossing, surprisingly, have a lot in common.
+If you enjoyed designing in the Happy Home Paradise DLC, creating homes in The Sims 4 takes that to the next level with some very satisfying and intuitive home-building tools.
+Instead of having neighbors who are elephants with teapot-shaped heads, you have human-like sims.
+You're not in debt to start off with, but you can be if you don't send your sim to work and avoid using the classic money cheat (we all do it); it's entirely up to you.

-Be warned though, if you don’t pay your bills, your power and water will eventually get shut off.
+Be warned, though, if you don't pay your bills, your power and water will eventually get shut off.
 If you think about it, Tom Nook is good, really.
-Maybe you didn’t want that extra floor space, but hey, at least you could take your time racking up those bells without having to worry about losing your amenities.
 With a vast library of expansions available to add more content to your sim worlds, there's no end to the number of activities you can get up to.
 Some are even quite similar, such as collecting bugs, going fishing, and finding collectibles around the towns.

 Coral Island